 - Remove the insulation from your walls where necessary.
 Do not use a hammer on insulation, instead use a reciprocating saw to cut out the panels.
 A safety mask, gloves, and goggles are a necessity.

-After you’ve demolished your bathroom, its time to draw a bath.
-On a blueprint.
-You’ll want to pick a shower pan or tub basin that fits your new decor, as well as the space where your current tub sits.
+After you’ve demolished your bathroom, its time install your new fixtures.
+For a shower or tub replacement, you’ll want to pick a pan or basin that fits your new decor, as well as the space where your current tub sits.
 In terms of shapes, you generally have three choices:

 - Pentangle (base with one corner cut off)

-The base you choose will determine the layout of your bathroom, so be sure to measure out your chosen base and account for the rest of the features in your bathroom (including the location of the door).
+The base you choose will determine your layout, so make sure you take into account the other features of your bathroom beforehand, including the location of the door.
 You could also consider installing a combination shower and bath tub if you have the space.

-After you’ve picked out your new vanity and cabinets, you’ll need to make adjustments in order to accommodate their new dimensions.
-For the most part, that means moving your GFCI’s and other power outlets so that they line up with your new vanity and cabinets.
+For the most part, that means moving the GFCIs (Ground Fault Circuit Interrupters) and other power outlets so that they line up with your new vanity and cabinets.
 After all, you don’t want to have to reach down next to the toilet in order to plug in your hair dryer.
-You should also adjust your plumbing if your new sink requires modifications or alterations to the existing pipework.
+This is where we recommend calling an electrician, especially if you have never worked with home wiring before.

-A bathroom makeover is not complete without some fancy new floor tiles.
-After you’ve made the appropriate adjustments to your electrical and plumbing, its time to lay down some fresh tile.
-But before you start grinding away with the grouting, be sure to establish vertical reference using mason’s chalk lines that run perpendicular (90-degree angle) from the wall with the longest continuous line.
+A DIY bathroom makeover is not complete without new floor tiles.
+After you’ve adjusted your utility lines, it’s time to lay down some fresh tile.
+But before you start grinding away with the grouting, use a mason’s chalk line to mark reference lines perpendicular (90-degree angle) to the wall with the longest continuous line.
 This will allow you to keep your tiles in a straight line, avoiding the dreaded crooked tiling job.

 Now your bathroom makeover is starting to take shape.
 The next step is to hang your new drywall.
-This can be a laborious process as you have to custom fit new drywall to fit around your new vanities and room layout.
+This can be a long process as you have to cut new drywall to fit around your vanity and any other features.
 But once you start nailing up the boards you should be able to move briskly.
 A few important do-it-yourself bathroom remodeling tips to keep in mind during this step: